 What is ultrasonic dog teeth cleaning?

-It is usually vibration-free, and is fast and gentle making it ideal for dogs with a nervous disposition.
-It also has the benefit of getting rid of bad breath and reducing gum inflammation too.
+Designed to remove food particles, plaque and bacteria from your dog’s mouth, it’s usually vibration-free.
+It is also fast and gentle making it ideal for dogs with a nervous disposition, coming with the added benefit of getting rid of bad breath and reducing gum inflammation too.

-The only major downside of ultrasonic cleaning is that it can be quite expensive, especially if your dog needs multiple treatments to achieve a truly deep clean.
+It can be quite expensive, though, especially if your dog needs multiple treatments to achieve a truly deep clean.
 That said, it’s generally cheaper than a scale and polish under general anaesthetic that your vet may offer.

 What is the average cost to have a dog’s teeth cleaned?